Who and what gets recognized in peer recognition: Discussion

 \section{Discussion}

-In this study, we aimed to disentangle who and what gets recognized in peer recognition to better understand the nature of the gender bias in such recognition (identified in, e.g., Refs.~\cite{grunspan2016,bloodhart2020,sundstrom2022perceptions}).
-Across two offerings of distinct lab and lecture physics courses, we found that students determine who gets recognized in peer recognition in two ways, each with a similar frequency: selecting the strongest of the peers with whom they directly interact (and ``dropping" their other interaction ties) and indirectly observing peers with whom they do not interact.
+In this study, we aimed to disentangle who and what gets recognized in peer recognition to better understand the nature of gender bias in such recognition (identified in, e.g., Refs.~\cite{grunspan2016,bloodhart2020,sundstrom2022perceptions}).
+Across two offerings of distinct lab and lecture physics courses, we found that students determine who gets recognized in peer recognition in two ways, each with a similar frequency: interacting with peers and indirectly observing peers with whom they do not interact.
 We also identified what gets recognized in peer recognition: students mention skill sets related to knowledge, processes, and interactions in their written explanations of nominations.

-In the following sections, we synthesize these results related to gender bias in peer recognition (in which men disproportionately under-nominated women as strong in both courses and women disproportionately under-nominated men as strong in the lecture course) and relate our findings to prior work.
+In the following sections, we synthesize these results related to gender bias in peer recognition (in which men disproportionately under-nominated women as strong in both courses and women disproportionately under-nominated men as strong in one offering of the lecture course) and relate our findings to prior work.
 We also discuss other implications for research suggested by our analysis.